-The GO Virginia Region One Council, in their first meeting of 2018, approved recommendations of two regional proposals totaling $550,000.
+In their first meeting of 2018, the GO Virginia Region One Council approved recommendations of two regional proposals totaling $550,000.

-Ignite Internships, a program of United Way of Southwest Virginia focuses on providing internships to high school students across seventeen school systems and aligns school curriculums with employer needs.
+Ignite Internships, a program of United Way of Southwest Virginia, focuses on providing internships to high school students across seventeen school systems and aligns school curricula with employer needs.
 The two-year project includes a capacity-building platform that provides activities to encourage post-secondary education, streamlines work credentialing, provides work-based learning opportunities, and matches new graduates with local employers through a web-based platform.

 “We were pleased with the quality of the project proposals and applications submitted for funding,” said Mike Quillen, Chair of the Region One Council.
 “It was clear the applicants put a great deal of thought into how they addressed the goals of the region’s Growth and Diversification Plan.”